google-deepmind/graphcast/README.md

     and all of the wrappers implement.
 *   `rollout.py`: Similar to `autoregressive.py` but used only at inference time using a python loop to produce longer, but non-differentiable trajectories.
+*   `solar_radiation.py`: Computes Top-Of-the-Atmosphere (TOA) incident solar radiation compatible with ERA5.
+This is used as a forcing variable and thus needs to be computed for target lead times in an operational setting.
 *   `typed_graph.py`: Definition of `TypedGraph`'s.
 *   `typed_graph_net.py`: Implementation of simple graph neural network building blocks defined over `TypedGraph`'s that can be combined to build